CALL FOR INFORMATION – more details coming soon.

 Recall on Power Rehab Wheelchairs from Invacare on FDX, TDX series and Storm series (3G),Also with Formula CG Recline, Tilt Recline/Elevate.
 Please call your provider if there are any questions.

 Recall on Medline Fast Freeze Spray – 4oz Bottle – Item#: MDL-OTC960 due to bottle leaks.
-Please call if you have any questions.
+Please call if y

 ConvaTec has notified McKesson Medical-Surgical (MMC) of an Urgent Medical Device Recall regarding specific lot(s) of the DuoDERM Extra Thin & DuoDERM CGF productions.